nicolasduval/datalab-api/README.md

 ## DeliveryComment

-When createing a new DeliveryComment, the record must be associated with a `Ddlivery ID` and `User ID` reaord using
+When createing a new DeliveryComment, the record must be associated with a `Ddlivery ID` and `User ID` record using
 the `delivery_id:` and `user_id:` attribues.

 ##### Attributes